Adult Christian Formation

 Daughters of the King, Time: Saturday- on a monthly basis – 11:00am- 1:00pm Location: Garden Room We meet for breakfast, fellowship, prayers and a lively Bible Study discussion.
 New faces are welcome!
 For more information, contact Amy Stillwell at firstname.lastname@example.org and Marci Thomas at email@example.com.

-Continuing the Conversation: a Group for People in their 20s & 30s (year round), Time: 2nd Sunday of every month at host’s home.
+Continuing the Conversation: A Group for Young People (year round), Time: 2nd Sunday of every month at host’s home.
 For more information, Contact Leigh Mickalonis at firstname.lastname@example.org.

 Bible Studies and Discipleship Groups